Mpinane/SoftwareEngineeringProject_Group3/Labs/Lab 2/ReadMe.md

 3.Installing:

+In the Code folder(SoftwareEngineeringProject_Group3/Labs/Lab 2/Code/
+) we run the tests with the command: python test_Generator.py This checks, tests and returns all test cases for the PrimeGenerator.py file.

+The tester is required to run: pip install -r requiremwents.txt which will installs all  required dependencies and external libraries apart from python 3.

-In the Alternate folder there is a PrimeGen.py file and a test_PrimeGen.py file.
+In the Alternate folder(SoftwareEngineeringProject_Group3/Labs/Lab 2/Code/Alternate/
+) there is a PrimeGen.py file and a test_PrimeGen.py file.
 The PrimeGen.py file is incorporated and tested in the test_PrimeGen.py file so we only need to run the test file to test the program.

 To run the test_PrimeGen.py type in the terminal: python -m unittest test_PrimeGen

+To generate and plot the performance graph: python performance_test.py The data folder provides a directory for inputFile = open("performance_test_inputfile.txt",'r') which is in line 23 in

 4.Features: